Jake Garn

-Edwin Jacob "Jake" Garn (born October 12, 1932) is an American politician from the U.S. state of Utah.
-A member of the Republican Party, he served as a member of the United States Senate from 1974 to 1993.
+Edwin Jacob "Jake" Garn (born October 12, 1932) is an American military veteran and retired politician from the U.S. state of Utah who served as a member of the United States Senate from 1974 to 1993.
 Garn became the first sitting member of the United States Congress to fly in space when he flew aboard the Space Shuttle Discovery during STS-51-D in April 1985.
 Prior to his time in the U.S. Senate, he served as the mayor of Salt Lake City from 1972 to 1974.

-Early life and education
+Early life

 Garn was born in Richfield, Utah and the son of World War I pilot Ed Garn and the former Agnes Fern Christensen.
 He is of Danish, English, German, and Norwegian descent.

+Education

 He attended East High School, Roosevelt Junior High School, and Uintah Elementary School.
 He earned a Bachelor of Science degree in business and finance from the University of Utah in 1955, where he was a member of the Sigma Chi fraternity.